jehugaleahsa/primitive/README.md

     contexpr Int BUFFER_SIZE = 1024;
     UChar buffer[BUFFER_SIZE * 4];

-## Safer Promotions and Conversions (Optional)
+## Safer Promotions and Narrowing (Optional)
 The `primitive` class includes member templates to limit which conversions are permitted among primitive types.
 In C++, some of the legal conversion are surprising and error prone.
 For example, `double` implicitly converts to `int` (`int three = 3.14;`).
 These types of implicit conversions are disabled as much as possible.

 C++ allows signed and unsigned `char` and `short` values to be initialized from integer literals; the best you can hope for is a warning if the value would be truncated.
 In order to declare variables of these types, `primitive` provides a static `from` function to convert from `int` (e.g., `auto x = primitive<short>::from(123);`).
+Your compiler should provide the same level of warnings when using `from`.

 Even `from` restricts which values `primitive`s can be initialized with.
-The absolute workaround is to `static_cast` the value beforehand.
 If you want to support additional conversions with the `from` function, provide a template specialization:

     template<> struct is_conversion<From, To> : std::true_type {};  // higher to lower precision

 Here, `From` is the type you want to convert to type `To`.
+Note your compiler may still refuse your custom conversions.
+The absolute workaround is to `static_cast` the value beforehand.

 Another restriction imposed by `primitive` is that signed and unsigned variables and value cannot be mixed.
 Unsigned variables must be initialized using unsigned literals (e.g., `primitive<unsigned int> x = 123u;`).
 Signed variables must be initialized from signed literals (e.g., `primitive<int> x = 123;`).